BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 #### Login as Sandbox Worker
 Navigate to [AMT-Sandbox for worker](https://workersandbox.mturk.com/), login use your Amazon account.

-In order to be a worker, an Amazon account for AMT worker needs to be registered.
+In order to accept and complete an assignment, an Amazon account for AMT worker needs to be registered.
 Create your Amazon account first if you do not have one.
 You can use the email used to create the AWS account for the registeration.